 Like many other small towns in Sonoma County, tasting rooms are speckled throughout its main streets.
 Head to nearby Dry Creek Valley to taste hand-crafted wines at Fritz Underground Winery and enjoy the beautiful scenery while you’re at it.

 Spend the afternoon relaxing next to the river at Johnson’s Beach (a local favorite).
 There you’ll find a spacious stretch of pebble beach surrounded by those majestic redwoods this region is famous for.
-Don’t forget your pool floaty– hanging out on the river is a million times more fun with one.
-If you do forget, don’t fret, there’s more to do.
+Don’t forget your pool floaty– hanging out on the river is a million times more fun with one than without one.
+If you do forget, don’t fret, there’s more to do in the water.
 There are rentable beach chairs, canoes, kayaks, and pedal boats.

 A summer destination for bohemians, artists, and vacationers since the 1900s, this tiny town has all you need for a laidback natural retreat — the Russian River at your feet, the majestic forest spanning more than the eye can see, and a quaint town full of local flavor.